levkk/rwf/examples/rest/README.md

 # RESTful framework

 Rum comes with a REST framework (just like Django REST Framework) built-in.
-Serialization is automatically done with JSON (using `serde_json`) and the API follows the standard CRUD (create, read, update, destroy) pattern.
+Serialization is automatically done with JSON (using `serde_json`) and the API follows the standard CRUD (create, read, update, destroy) operations.

 ## Adding REST controllers

-To add a REST controller to your Rum app, your controller needs to implement the `ModelController` trait:
+There are two ways to add a REST controller to your app: implementing the `RestController` trait manually for each supported method, or implementing the `ModelController` trait.

+### `ModelController`

+The `ModelController` trait works with Rum's ORM models and automatically (de)serializes API inputs/outputs and fetches and updates database records.

 ```rust
 #[derive(rum::macros::ModelController)]